golubitsky/blog/_posts/2020-12-20-Study-Counterpoint-1.md

 title: The Study of Counterpoint
 ---

-From Johann Jesph Fux's Gradus Ad Parnassum, translated and edited by Alfred Mann.
+From Johann Joseph Fux's Gradus Ad Parnassum, translated and edited by Alfred Mann.

 ## Introduction